elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> Yes, you can modify a DOM node.
+JavaScript allows you to change content, attributes, CSS styles, and even add or remove nodes to and from the DOM tree.</div><br />
-  <div><strong>Interview Response:</strong> Because DOM nodes are ordinary JavaScript objects, we can modify them just like any other object.
+  <div><strong>Technical Response:</strong> Because DOM nodes are ordinary JavaScript objects, we can modify them just like any other object.
 This object may change or add methods and attributes, as well as edit built-in prototypes such as Element.prototype and add new methods to all elements.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>